 If possible, talk to your lessor first and see if you can sort out the problem.
 This is usually the quickest and easiest way to deal with a renting problem.

-You can also write a letter, or send an email, to suggest ways to solve the problem.
+If you have a renting problem, you can also write a letter, or send an email to your lessor or agent, to suggest ways to solve the problem.
 If you make an agreement to solve the problem, write down what you both agree to.

 It is good to know where you stand under the tenancy laws.
 You can get advice about your renting rights and responsibilities from a tenancy advice service.
-This information can help you feel more confident when you talk to your lessor, agent or housing provider, and try to solve a renting problem.
+This information can help you feel more confident when you talk to your lessor, agent, or housing provider, and try to solve a renting problem.